 My research primarily focuses on the role of neurones and glia in the control of breathing, and how different groups of neurones within the respiratory network interact with one another to generate and pattern respiratory output.
-I am currently developing a model of sleep apnoea, to study the link between sleep disordered breathing and heart failure.
+I am currently developing a model of sleep apnoea, to study the link between sleep disordered breathing and it's comorbidities, such as heart failure and Alzheimer's Disease.

 I am an honorary senior research associate at UCL, where I am a member of the